mlKwon/psyctl/docs/DATASET.BUILD.STEER.md

 - Metadata tracking (personality, model, sample count, source dataset)
 - Usage instructions and paper references included

+### Share with Community

+Share your dataset by adding it to [COMMUNITY.DATASETS.md](./COMMUNITY.DATASETS.md) via pull request.

 ## Adding Custom Datasets

 To use a custom Hugging Face dataset as the source: